stevenGarciaDev/subreddit-timer/README.md

 ## Description

 I implemented this project during a course at [ooloo.io](https://ooloo.io/) which mimics a professional real-world agile development environment.
+The course was created by [Johannes Kettmann](https://jkettmann.com/about/), a senior Software Engineer.

 Designs were provided via Zeplin.
 The project tasks followed a Kanban style of agile development using ClickUp for project management.

-Code reviews were by [Johannes Kettmann](https://jkettmann.com/about/), a senior Software Engineer.

 The application, Subreddit Timer, solves the problem for reddit users who are deciding when is the best time to post on a subreddit.